 Asking questions helps to solidify the bond with your granddaughter in a number of ways.
 First, it tells her that you value what’s going on in her life.
 Next, it gives you an opportunity to learn what’s on her heart and mind at any given moment.
 Her answers will also help you identify areas where she may be receptive to your input.

 Granddaughters appreciate daily review.
 They like to be asked questions like: “What happened at school today?”
 “How’s it going?”
 “Did everything go well with your friends today?”
 “Did any bad things happen today?”
-Daughters feel cared for when their grandparents make an effort to connect to their everyday world.
+Girls feel cared for when their grandparents make an effort to connect to their everyday world.
 Don’t forget to maintain eye contact and wait for the answer.

 Grandparents can ask specific questions about the boys or young men in their lives.
 “How old is the guy I want to go out with?”
 “How are guys treating you at school?”
 “Are you being pressured sexually by any guy?”
 “How is your love life or lack of a love life?”
 There’s no need to assume that everything is going well.
 Depending on the relationship, grandparents may be seen as more sympathetic and less adversarial.